 When the water level drops in February and March, the residents of Tsalka see the remains of a small church that emerges from the reservoir.

-During winter, the surface of the reservoir is covered with ice, making it a spectacular landscape to see.
+During winter, the reservoir’s surface is covered with ice, making it a spectacular landscape to see.

 39.1% of the Tsalka population are Muslims, mainly eco-migrants from Adjara, the country’s western region at the Black Sea.
 When they moved here around 20 years ago, they bought a residential house and turned it into this beautiful mosque.
 Five Pillars of Islam inspired the design, symbols, and colors of the religious site.